openfootball/spec/docs/README.md

 see the [Football.CSV format »](https://footballcsv.github.io/spec/) :-).

-The new Football.TXT mini data language for football match schedules using structured text offers you the best of both worlds, that is,
+The new Football.TXT format / data language for football match schedules (results, lineups & more) using structured text offers you the best of both worlds, that is,
 1) looks 'n' feels like free-form plain text - easy-to-read and easy-to-write -
 2) but offers a 100-% data accuracy guarantee (when loading into SQL tables, for example).

-The Football.TXT mini data language also includes support for groups, matchdays, grounds, and much more.
+The Football.TXT format / data language also includes support for groups, matchdays, grounds, and much more.
 Example: